Skip to main content

 How SEC Codes Impact Payment Processing Fees

-Different SEC codes often carry varying fee structures:
+SEC codes significantly influence the fees associated with ACH payment processing.
+Different codes often carry varying fee structures:

-• PPD (Prearranged Payment and Deposit): Generally incurs lower fees
+• PPD: Generally incurs lower fees.

 Risks of Incorrect SEC Code Usage